Mark 10:13-15 (NLT) [Also Matthew 19:14, Luke 18:16]

 During our weekly 9.30 am Sunday service, children are invited to join one of our Sunday Club groups.
 The groups cater for youngsters aged 3-13 and all children are welcome – church regulars and first-time visitors alike.

-At present we have no crèche for children under 3 but toy bags are available at the back of the church.
-Parents are welcome to make use of these in church or in the Parish Room, where there is also an accessible toilet and changing facilities.
+We have a crèche area at the back of the church for children under 3 with lots of toys available.
+Parents are welcome to make use of these in the creche or in the Parish Room, where there is also an accessible toilet and changing facilities.

 Parents of pre-school age children may be interested to find out more about Little Lambs – our church-run parents and tots group.

-We aim for our regular services to be accessible to teenagers (Year 9+) and we also organise mid-week activities for secondary school age children.
+We aim for our regular services to be accessible to teenagers (Year 9+) and we also organise occasional mid-week activities for secondary school age children.

 All our S Club leaders and helpers are DBS checked and briefed in child protection and safeguarding procedures.
 The church has a comprehensive safeguarding policy in place.
 Please see our Safeguarding section accessed from the main page of our website to find out more.